ibm-cloud-docs/solution-tutorials/resource-sharing.hidden.md

 {: style="text-align: center;"}

-The above diagram shows the scenarios which are discussed in the following:
+The above diagram shows the following scenarios:
 1. Instances of {{site.data.keyword.cos_short}} and {{site.data.keyword.databases-for-mongodb}} in **Account A** and **Account B** utilize encryption keys managed in the **Main Account** in {{site.data.keyword.keymanagementserviceshort}}.
 2. {{site.data.keyword.compliance_short}} in the **Main Account** governs resources in all three accounts (see black lines above).
 3. Instances of {{site.data.keyword.at_short}} in **Account A** and **Account B** direct security logs with {{site.data.keyword.atracker_short}} to {{site.data.keyword.cos_short}} buckets in the **Main Account** (see blue lines above).